 Q: How do I choose which multivitamin formula is right for me?

-LL: Nature Made offers various multivitamin formulas in different forms to please individual’s preferences—choose from tablets, softgels, gummies and our brand new, full strength MINIs.
+LL: Nature Made offers various multivitamin formulas in different forms to please individual’s preferences—choose from tablets, softgels and gummies.
 Each is based on the nutritional needs of the individual’s gender and stage of life.
 Nutritional requirements change with age, especially for women, as they experience various changes in their lifecycle--such as menstruation, pregnancy/lactation, and menopause.
 Nature Made multivitamin formulas can `supplement` a healthy diet to meet individual nutritional needs.

 • VitaMelts™ Multi